 Where Can I Buy a GIA Diamond?

 There are many quality online retailers that sell GIA-certified diamonds, including Clean Origin!
 As of 2021, Clean Origin is proud to offer our customers GIA-certified diamonds in all 9 diamond shapes.
 These diamonds will range from a VS2 to VVS1 clarity grade.
 They also range from D to G color grade, and carat sizes from 2 carats and larger.
-Our diamonds also offer the highest color and clarity grades at an affordable price.
+Our diamonds also offer the highest color and clarity grades (be sure to view our clarity grade chart here) at an affordable price.

 Remember, lab grown diamonds from 20-40% less expensive than mined diamonds.
 Our hand-selected collection is ideal for those looking to wow their bride-to-be with a stunning diamond.
 All of our GIA diamonds come with a printed copy of the GIA certification.
 They also come with a digital confirmation, which is available on the GIA website.